 “Why do I need a rifle?”

-The pair of rookies managed to avoid patrols and slipped through a small hole in the fence behind the barracks.
+The pair of rookies managed to avoid the night watch and slipped through a small hole in the fence behind the barracks.
 They made their way into the mountains via a thin path that stretched alongside a terrifying drop.
-Thankfully, it was hidden in the dark.
 Occasionally the lamplight would catch where the edge would dive deep into the abyss below.
 It was so silent that snow crunched under their feet like explosions.

 “How much farther?”
 Hanne asked.